andrew/ultimate-awesome/README.md

 - [awesome-distribution-shift](https://github.com/monk1337/awesome-distribution-shift) - A curated list of Distribution Shift papers/articles and recent advancements.
 - [awesome-atto-pixel](https://github.com/Notos/awesome-atto-pixel) - Awesome Atto Pixel.
 - [awesome-amp](https://github.com/onwidget/awesome-amp) - 😎 Awesome things related to AMP HTML.
-- [Awesome-AI-LLMs-in-Radiology](https://github.com/openlifescience-ai/Awesome-AI-LLMs-in-Radiology) - A curated list of awesome resources, papers, datasets, and tools related to AI in radiology.
-This repository aims to provide a comprehensive collection of materials to facilitate research, learning, and development in the field of AI-powered radiology.
 - [awesome-text-ml](https://github.com/oskar-j/awesome-text-ml) - A curated list of ML awesome frameworks & libraries for text data.
 - [awesome-protein-design-software](https://github.com/pansapiens/awesome-protein-design-software) - A collection of software for protein structure prediction and design.
 - [awesome-adsorption](https://github.com/pauliacomi/awesome-adsorption) - Awesome list of open source tools that can help simulate, treat understand or disseminate adsorption data.